pab-nguyen/pab-nguyen.github.io/_posts/2013-12-28-introducing-hyde.md

 ---
 layout: post
 title: Introducing Hyde
 summary: "Hyde is a brazen two-column Jekyll theme that pairs a prominent sidebar with uncomplicated content.
-It's based on Poole, the Jekyll butler.
+It's based on Poole, the Jekyll butler.</br>

-### Built on Poole

 Poole is the Jekyll Butler, serving as an upstanding and effective foundation for Jekyll themes by @mdo.
-Poole, and every theme built on it (like Hyde here) includes the following:
+Poole, and every theme built on it (like Hyde here) includes the following:</br>

-* Complete Jekyll setup included (layouts, config, 404, RSS Feed, posts, and example page)
+* Complete Jekyll setup included (layouts, config, 404, RSS Feed, posts, and example page)</br>
-* Mobile friendly design and development
+* Mobile friendly design and development</br>
-* Easily scalable text and component sizing with `rem` units in the CSS
+* Easily scalable text and component sizing with `rem` units in the CSS</br>
-* Support for a wide gamut of HTML elements
+* Support for a wide gamut of HTML elements</br>
-* Related posts (time-based, because Jekyll) below each post
+* Related posts (time-based, because Jekyll) below each post</br>
 * Syntax highlighting, courtesy Pygments (the Python-based code snippet highlighter)"
 ---